AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 The following lists the Commerce events available when you install the Experience Platform connector extension.
 The data these events collect is sent to the Adobe Experience Platform edge.
 You can also create [custom events](custom-events.md) to collect additional data not provided out of the box.

-In addition to the data the following events collect, you also get [additional data](https://experienceleague.adobe.com/docs/experience-platform/edge/data-collection/automatic-information.html) provided by the Adobe Experience Platform Web SDK.
+In addition to the data the following events collect, you also get [other data](https://experienceleague.adobe.com/docs/experience-platform/edge/data-collection/automatic-information.html) provided by the Adobe Experience Platform Web SDK.

 >[!NOTE]
 >
->All events include the `personID` field, which is a unique identifier of the person.
+>All storefront events include the `personID` field, which is a unique identifier of the person.

 ## addToCart

 Triggered when a product is added to the cart or when the quantity of a product in the cart is incremented.
 [Full schema](https://github.com/adobe/magento-storefront-event-collector/blob/main/src/handlers/product/addToCartAEP.ts).

+### XDM event name

+`productListAdds`

 ### Type